Doctor Strange in the Multiverse of Madness

 After the events of Avengers: Endgame, Dr. Stephen Strange continues his research on the Time Stone.
 But an old friend turned enemy seeks to destroy every sorcerer on Earth, messing with Strange's plan, causing him to unleash an unspeakable evil

 Despite a enormous budget of $290.0M, Doctor Strange in the Multiverse of Madness became a solid performer, earning $955.8M worldwide—a 230% return.
-This commercial performance validated the ambitious narrative scope, proving that audiences embrace unique voice even at blockbuster scale.
+This commercial performance validated the ambitious narrative scope, confirming that audiences embrace unique voice even at blockbuster scale.

 10 wins & 28 nominations